Vicegale/dvim/README.md

 # How to build

-Just clone and run ./build.sh
+Requires Docker.
+Just clone and run ./build.sh.
+It creates an image called nvim, make sure it won't replace anything.

 # How to run